Key takeaways

 Through immersive data, we learn significantly more than we would with role plays or videos and paper assessments.

-There are a variety of Immersive Learning use cases that are helping companies upskill new and existing managers.
+There are a variety of immersive learning use cases for leadership and professional development that are helping companies upskill new and existing managers.

-In one module, learners sit across from a direct-report who is struggling to work effectively with a colleague.
+In a module Strivr created for a global leadership consultancy, learners sit across from a direct-report who is struggling to work effectively with a colleague.
 As the learners speak out loud providing their feedback to the employee, their speech, head, and hand movements are being recorded.
 Then, learners have an opportunity to watch and listen to themselves for self-evaluation, an important tactic for long-term retention of the material.

 Managers must lead the way through difficult situations.
 Rather than wait to see how they react in the moment, VR prepares them today to handle difficult conversations with empathy, thoughtfulness, and tact.